How to Write a Marketing Manager CV / Marketing Executive CV

 There is a skill in using buzzwords effectively, so that they stand out in the early stages of the recruitment process (such as electronic scanning and searching) without being over used and detracting from the professionalism of your Marketing Manager CV.

 So, amidst all the achievements, the figures and the buzzwords, you need to retain a sense of warmth.
-Remember that recruiters have a number of concerns:

 - Your ability to do the job.